rcazzara/seldovia/_people/Pond_Nathan.md

 cemetery_plot: 124
 source_file: Cemetery Directory
 ---
-**Orient Nathan   Pond**  was born October 10, 1862 in Faribault, Minnesota to Orient Nathaniel Pond and Marcia Fowler.
-He was sometimes known as "Ent".
+**ORIENT NATHANIEL POND**  was born October 10, 1862 in Faribault, Minnesota to **Orient Nathaniel Pond** and **Marcia Fowler Pond**.

+At an early age, to distinguish him from his father, he became known as **"Ent"**, and he kept that nickname throughout his life.

 By 1870 the family had moved to Decatur, Iowa and then Kansas in 1880.

-In 1920 he was a salmon fisherman living in Tyonek.
-He was in Seldovia by 1930 and listed as a mariner.
+In 1920 Ent was living in Tyonek.
+By 1930 he was in Seldovia, listed as a salmon fisherman and mariner.

 He was not known to have ever married or had children.

-He died January 1, 1941 and is buried in the Seldovia City Cemetery in Plot #124.
+Ent died January 1, 1941 and is buried in the Seldovia City Cemetery in Plot #124.